JediMasterSlagle/World_Weather_Analysis/README.md

 Includes:<br>
 **Vacation_Search.ipynb** - code to take user input when selecting the preferred weather for vacation.
 Based on their selection, they can pull up potential travel destinations.<br>
 **WeatherPy_vacation.csv** - data complied and converted to a CSV file.<br>
-**WeatherPy_vacation_map.png** - image of the map with markers to populate details; city, country, hotel name and current weather description.
+**WeatherPy_vacation_map.png** - image of the map with markers showing; city, country, hotel name and current weather description.

 #### *Folder 3* - [Vacation_Itinerary](https://github.com/JediMasterSlagle/World_Weather_Analysis/tree/main/Vacation_Itinerary)

-**Vacation_Itinerary.ipynb** - code used to filter and select 4 cities within specific country.
-Using the Directions API, we were able to call on the route between each city, driving being the method of travel.<br>
+**Vacation_Itinerary.ipynb** - code used to filter and select cities.
+Using the Directions API, we can easily see and plan travel paths and duration for each city with an overall view of the trip as a whole, driving being the method of travel.<br>
-**WeatherPy_travel_map.png** - map of the 4 cities and the route.<br>
+**WeatherPy_travel_map.png** - map of the 4 cities with a planned out travel route.<br>
 **WeatherPy_travel_map_markers.png** - map of 4 cities and the hotels available within each city.
-Pop markers included to populate; city, country, hotel name and current weather description.
+Pop markers included to show; city, country, hotel name and current weather description.